 17.3 million adults in the United States went through at least one major depressive episode in 2017, according to the National Institute of Mental Health.
 With more than 7% of adult Americans dealing with major depression disorder annually, the odds are good that you or someone you know has first hand experience.
 The genetics of depression are heavily studied, and researchers have made important advancements toward better understanding and treatment.

 Is depression inherited?

-As is often the case with genetics, the answer to whether depression is inherited is far more complex than just yes or no. Research does point to a genetic component to depression, meaning that you certainly can, at very least, inherit a greater risk for depression.
+As is often the case with genetics, the answer to whether depression is inherited is far more complex than just a yes or no. Research does point to a genetic component to depression, meaning that you certainly can, at very least, inherit a greater risk for depression.

 The simplest representations of disease genetics suggest a single switch, on (healthy) or off (affected).
 There are diseases that work this way, where a single gene controls the presence or absence of a health issue.
 These are called Mendelian disorders.
-Many Intellectual or Developmental Disabilities (IDDs) are Mendelian disorders, as is cystic fibrosis and sickle cell anemia.
+Many Intellectual or Developmental Disabilities (IDDs) are Mendelian disorders, as are cystic fibrosis and sickle cell anemia.
 Depression does not work this way.

 Understanding that there are genetic factors at play is still important, as it can make you more alert to symptoms when they appear.
 It can also help you make choices that support your mental and emotional well-being.